sf-explorer/documentation/genai/Features/4. Einstein Model Testing/model-comparison.md

 ---

-## GPT-3.5 Turbo
+## Claude 3 Haiku

 ### Overview

 Fast, affordable model perfect for high-volume, straightforward tasks.
+Representative of the "fast and efficient" model category.

 **When to Use:**
 - Simple classification